pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ---
 ## Pantheon Error Messages

-Sometimes, there are problems in the cloud and one of Pantheon's services is unable to fulfill a request.
+Sometimes there are problems in the cloud and one of Pantheon's services is unable to fulfill a request.
 In those rare and unfortunate circumstances, Pantheon will serve an error message instead of expected site content.